mstksg/inCode/copy/entries/monad-plus-1.md

 fail/success purpose.
 Ideally, we would have two classes: MonadFail and Alternative.
-In practice, however, the part of MonadPlus that does not involve dealing with failure/success is rarely used, and we use Alternative for that instead, so the only practical problem is really just not-so-useful naming.
+In practice, however, the part of MonadPlus that does not involve dealing with failure/success is rarely used, and we use Alternative for that instead; the only real problem is therefore really just the not-so-helpful naming.

 [maf]: http://www.haskell.org/haskellwiki/Functor-Applicative-Monad_Proposal